Connected Backup Technical FAQ

 - Does Connected Backup backup viruses?

-- Does Connected Backup backup on Windows 7 and Lion?
+- Does Connected Backup backup on Windows 8 and Mavericks?

 - Does Connected Backup backup dual boot computers with Boot Camp or Parallels on an Intel platform with Mac and Windows?